TIA’s Parent and Student Handbook

 Arizona Department of Education Statutory Handbook of Parental Rights

 During the 2020 Arizona Legislative Session, the Legislature passed Senate Bill 1061 which went into effect on August 25, 2020.
 The new statute requires the Arizona Department of Education to establish and post a statutory handbook of parental rights.
-Download 2022 Parental Rights Handbook (03.17.2022)
+Click here to view and download the 2023 Parental Rights Handbook (08.01.2023)